What could cause a double engine failure on a passenger jet?

 Bird Strike

 Birds can be very hazardous to aircraft.
 Flying through a flock of geese caused both engines to fail on US Airways Flight 1549 in 2009 that subsequently landed in the Hudson river in New York.
 A similar incident occurred in 2008 when a flight suffered around 90 individual bird strikes when flying through a flock of starlings on final approach into Rome Ciampino airport.
 Despite losing both the 737’s engines, the crew managed to land the aircraft on the runway.
 The aircraft was written off.
-There is a little a pilot can do to avoid birds other than try to manoeuvre the aircraft around them, but they often seen to late to attempt this.
+There isn’t much a pilot can do to avoid birds other than try to manoeuvre the aircraft around them, but they are often seen too late to attempt this.

 Shutting down the wrong engine